 The first time I was a destination wedding photographer in Greece was in the Autumn and I couldn’t have asked for it to be any better.
 It was early September so the water was still warm enough to swim in and the weather comfortable enough to enjoy during the day and in the evenings.
 During Autumn, the air is crisper but the water does get chillier the later into the year it is, so it’s a bit less inviting in November than September.
-For most Europeans or anyone from the Pacific coast who’s already used to colder water, this isn’t a concern but I’d recommend a place like the Philippines if you’re looking for warm water year round.
+I’d recommend a place like Bali or Riviera Maya if you’re looking for warm water year-round.

 Winter is the only season I would consider skipping but this is mostly due to the rain.
-For a destination wedding photographer in Greece, rain doesn’t make for as good photos as a sunny May day on the crystal blue coast.
-All the main attractions of Greece are dulled or absent in the Winter, which defeats the purpose of going.
+For a wedding photographer in Greece, rain doesn’t make for as good photos as a sunny Spring day on the crystal blue coast.
+All the main attractions of Greece are dulled or absent in the Winter, which can defeat the purpose of going.
 What most people look for in their Greece destination wedding photos are the signature colors of the islands, which aren’t as pretty in the winter.
-The creamy whites and stark blues of Santorini lack the brightness they should during the winter so I don’t advocate for a winter wedding.
+The creamy whites and stark blues of Santorini lack the brightness they should during the winter so I don’t suggest a winter wedding.
 The best time to get that sunny day with clear skies and the best photos is when it starts to warm up in Spring, starting in May, and before it cools down too much in Autumn.

 Local Greece Wedding Photographer

 Hiring a local wedding photographer in Greece has its advantages and drawbacks.
 On one hand, a local Greece wedding photographer will have insight that nobody else does, no matter how well-researched.
-Then again, this only applies to those who live in the city where the wedding is being hosted.
-For example, a Greece wedding photographer who was raised in Athens won’t have the “local” edge in Santorini or Mykonos, both over 100 km away.
-Knowledge of the location is one of the first things I bring up whenever I talk about what to look for in a destination wedding photographer.
+Then again, this only applies to those who live in the city where the wedding is taking place.
+For example, a wedding photographer from Athens won’t have the “local” edge in Santorini or Mykonos, both over 100 km away.
+Knowledge of the location is one of the first things I bring up whenever I talk about what to look for in a Greece wedding photographer.
 One major downside is that Greece is a lot smaller than people realize.
 With only 10 million residents, it’s half the size of the state of Florida.
-This can put a pretty significant cap on the pool of qualified Greece wedding photographers within the borders of the country.
+This can put a pretty significant cap on the pool of qualified local wedding photographers in Greece.

 Foreign Greece Wedding Photographer

-It’s my goal as a destination wedding photographer in Greece that my clients are the center of my efforts and focus on arguably one of the most special days of their life.
-For this reason, it’s important that I’m as informative and knowledgeable as possible, which is why I love being a resource for those questioning from the start.
-If you’ve heard enough to start looking up more photos of this iconic country or have already started your search by looking for a destination wedding photographer in Greece, hopefully, your search is over!
+My goal as a wedding photographer is to have my clients at the center of my effort and focus on one of the most special days of their life.
+For this reason, I try my best to be as informative and knowledgeable as possible, which is why I love being a resource for those who need help with their wedding!
+If you’ve heard enough to start looking up more photos of this iconic country or have already started your search by looking for a wedding photographer in Greece, hopefully, your search is over!
 Whether you’re looking at Athens or Mykonos, a Greece destination wedding is guaranteed to be an unforgettable experience.
-Contact me at 786-270-8527 today or fill out a form submission and we can get a conversation going about your destination wedding photography needs!
+Fill out a form submission here and we can get a conversation going about your destination wedding photography needs 🙂